5jt/dyalog-cookbook/manuscript/structure.md

 ~~~
 - Constants
   - NINFO
+    - NAME
+    - ...
+    - TYPES
+      - NOT_KNOWN
+      - DIRECTORY
-    - WILDCARD
+      - ...
   - NPUT
     - OVERWRITE
-- LocalAPL
-  - caseDn
-  - caseUp
-  - map
 - MyApp
   - ACCENTS
   - CountLetters
   - TxtToCsv
+- Utilities
+  - map
+  - toLowercase
+  - toUppercase
 ~~~

-W> If you also see containers `SALT_Data` ignore them.
+W> If you also see namespaces `SALT_Data` ignore them.
 They are part of how the Dyalog editor updates script files.

 We have converted the saved workspace to a DYAPP that assembles the workspace from DYALOGs.
 We can use `MyApp.dyapp` anytime to recreate the app as a workspace.
 But we have not saved a workspace.
 We will always assemble a workspace from scripts.